Slindon College have the skills, experience and resources to provide a comprehensive support package, tailored to the needs of your son.

 - Autism Spectrum Disorder (ASD)

-We are a category DU (Dyslexia Unit) school with CReSTeD (Council for the Registration of Schools Teaching Dyslexics) accreditation.
+We are a category Learning Support Centre (LSC) school with CReSTeD (Council for the Registration of Schools Teaching Dyslexics) accreditation.
 CReSTeD, supported by the British Dyslexia Association, acknowledges schools for the quality and provision of support for dyslexic pupils.
 Our category DU status means we are a school with a designated unit or centre providing specialist tuition on a small group or individual basis, according to need.

 West Sussex Local Offer